Characters: Aladdin and the King of Thieves

 - Wolverine Claws: As can be seen in his page image, his favored weapons are essentially hooked claws worn like knuckle-dusters.

 Voiced by: C.C.H.
 PounderAn enigmatic spirit who resides within an enchanted scepter that is unknowingly offered as a wedding gift to Jasmine and Aladdin, this mystical entity will answer with perfect clarity, but will only answer a single question for a single individual in their lives.
 Cassim and the Forty Thieves wish to retrieve her so they use her to guide them to the Hand of Midas.

-- It Only Works Once: She is "bound by the Rule of One: One Question, One Answer", a person may only ever ask a single question of her, after which she can never speak to them again.
+- It Only Works Once: She is "bound by the Rule of One: One Question, One Answer", a person may only ever ask a single question of her (intentionally or "thinking out loud"), after which she can never speak to them again.